law4percent/human-follower-robotic-cart-with-yolov8/README.md

-## Human Follower Robot with YOLOv8
+## Human Follower Robotic Cart with YOLOv8
 Thrilled to present the latest project: a Human Follower Robot powered by the advanced YOLOv8 technology!
 This cutting-edge innovation combines artificial intelligence and robotics to create a robot that can efficiently and accurately follow humans. 🚀🤖

 ### DEMO 1